 Research Data Management

-Research data management can be seen as a cultural change.
+Research data management can still be seen as a cultural change.
 The traditional output of scientific work has always been “the paper”.
 The publication in a journal was the way to make your research count.
 And it still holds true today.
 But additional ways to publish your work have emerged.
 Since science is becoming more data-driven day by day, research data has become a valid product of science, which should be published or at least made available to the community.
 The guiding idea for RDM @ MATH+ is to provide a single point of entry to all research data which has been dealt with in our projects.
-We don‘t want to create an additional silo where data has to be stored but have a system which acts a bibliographic evidence or finding aids for your research data.
+We don‘t want to create an additional silo where data has to be stored but have a system which acts a bibliographic evidence or finding aid for your research data.

 Policies or Code of Conduct